-LeBron James has been known as King James for his entire professional career, but it wasn’t until this past weekend that he finally received his crown — albeit an imaginary one — just a couple days before the NBA season was suspended due to the coronavirus.
+LeBron James has been known as King James for his entire professional career, but it wasn’t until midway through the 2019-2020 he finally received his crown — albeit an imaginary one — just a couple days before the NBA season was suspended due to the coronavirus.

 CORONATION OF KING JAMES